apache/echarts-doc/en/option-gl/partial/shading.md

 #${prefix|default("##")} detailTexture(string|HTMLImageElement|HTMLCanvasElement)

-The texture map of the material detial.
+The texture map of the material detail.

 #${prefix|default("##")} textureTiling(number) = 1

-Tiles the texture map of the material detial.
+Tiles the texture map of the material detail.
 The default is `1`, which means that the stretch is filled.
-When the value is greater than `1`, the number is the time of the texture repetition
+When greater than `1`, the number indicates how many times the texture is tiled.

-**Note: ** The use of tiling requires the height and width of `detailTexture` to be 2 to the power of n.
+**Note:**  The use of tiling requires the `detail texture` height and width to be 2 to the power of n.
 For example, 512x512, if it is a 200x200 texture, you cannot use tiling.

 #${prefix|default("##")} textureOffset(number) = 0

-The displacement of the material detial texture.
+The displacement of the texture detail texture.

 {{ target: partial-shading }}